beeware/rubicon-objc/docs/reference/rubicon-objc-types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following table lists Objective-C's standard type encodings for primitive types, and the corresponding registered ctypes.
-These mappings can be considered stable, but nonetheless users should not hardcode these encodings unless necessary.
+These mappings can be considered stable, but nonetheless users should not hard code these encodings unless necessary.
 Instead, the :func:`encoding_for_ctype` function should be used to encode types, because it is less error-prone and more readable than typing encodings out by hand.